-Fig season is here!
-This Fig Salad with Goat Cheese and Baby Arugula is a beautiful and elegant dish that’s perfect for a light lunch or a summer salad course.
-Prep the components ahead and assemble just before serving for easy summer entertaining.
+This Fig Salad with Goat Cheese and Baby Arugula is a beautiful and elegant dish that’s perfect for a light lunch or salad course.
+Prep the components ahead and assemble just before serving for easy entertaining.

 Confession: when I woke up this morning, I didn’t plan to make or photograph a Fig Salad.
 Actually, I went to the market to shop for ingredients for another recipe post.

-Then, the most gorgeous fig display greeted me at the door, and, well, you know what they say about the best laid plans.
+Then, the most gorgeous fig display greeted me at the door.
+You know what they say about the best laid plans.
 Another recipe on the docket or not, I just had to have those figs!

-Fig Salad is one of my favorite quick and elegant recipes for a summer luncheon menu.
+Fig Salad is one of my favorite quick and elegant recipes for a late summer or early fall luncheon menu.
 I toss peppery baby arugula with a walnut oil-honey vinaigrette and top it with juicy, fresh figs, toasted walnuts, and crumbled goat cheese.
 Heavenly!

 What Type of Figs Should I Use?